wikimedia/jquery.ime/README.md

 JQuery IME
 ==========================

 jQuery Input method editor library supporting 50+ input methods across several languages.
-This is jquery version of the input method tool used in Wikimedia projects.
+This is the jQuery version of the input method tool used in Wikimedia projects, a.k.a.
+Narayam.
-These input methods are well tested and contributed by large wikimedia community.
+These input methods are well tested and contributed by large Wikimedia community.
-This project is a Wikimedia foundation initiative to provide language technology tools to wider audience outside Wikimedia universe.
+This project is a Wikimedia foundation initiative to provide language technology tools to wider audience outside the Wikimedia universe.

 Quick start